stevenctl/Resume.md/README.md

 http://github.com/stevenctl

 Enthusiastic software developer with a passion for learning new ways to build and leverage technology.
 A large believer in dev-ops and ownership from coding, testing, deployment all the way to support.
-Lover of agile and test driven development.

-I enjoy experimenting with new approaches and technology, recently machine-learning and data science have been the focus of my free-time studying.
+Accustomed to an Agile and Test-Driven development environment.

 ## Technical Skills

 - JVM Languages: Java, Groovy, Kotlin, Spring, Hibernate
 - Elixir with Phoenix
-- Python with Flask, Asyncio, as well as Scipy
+- Python with Flask, Asyncio, as well as familiarity with the SciPy ecosystem
 - Containerization with Docker and Kubernetes
 - CI/CD pipelines using Git, Jenkins, Circle, and TeamCity
 - Strong Javascript Skills
-- Vue.js, Angular, and React.js
+- Vue.js and React.js
 - C#.NET
 - SQL and NoSQL; MSSQL, MySQL, MongoDB, Couchbase, PostgreSQL
 - Orchestration tools such as Kubernetes with Helm as well as Ansible
+- PyTorch and TensorFlow

 ## Professional Experience